Socrates Drank the Conium: History

-In 2002, Socrates reunited in an extended form (featuring keyboards and a second singer) to do several shows around Greece.
-This lineup remains active.
+In 1999, Socrates reunited in an extended form (featuring keyboards and a second singer) to do several shows around Greece.

+In 2009, Yannis Spathas, Antonis Tourkogiorgis and Makis Gioulis started making a new album.
+Recordings ceased due to a serious health issue Tourkogiorgis faced in 2010.
+This material was salvaged and released in September 2023 under the title Last Forever (Neradou) by EMI/Universal, mixed by Kostas Bigalis.

 Yannis Spathas died on 6 July 2019, aged 68.

+Antonis Tourkogiorgis died on 5 May 2024, aged 73.